 - Increase the general public’s engagement with STEM and its importance in society

 In exceptional circumstances the Science Foundation Ireland Discover Programme Opportunistic Funding Mechanism can be used to fund compelling education, outreach or public engagement opportunities, on a flexible basis, that are not otherwise served by other national funding programmes including the Science Foundation Ireland Discover Programme Calls.
 In this case a strong rationale will be required as to why an application was not suitable for the annual Discover Programme Call.
 Applications will only be considered if these exceptional circumstances are strongly justified.
+Please note that missing the deadline for the annual SFI Discover Programme Call does not constitute exceptional circumstances.
 Applicants should contact email@example.com for clarification on whether a project qualifies for this mechanism.

 The Opportunistic Funding Mechanism consists of a two-stage process as follows: